joe-jngigi/joe_jngigi_beta/docs/README.md

 ```

-In the above piece of code, you note that `ListProps` is a type defined and it has generics.
+In the above piece of code, you note that `ListProps` is a type defined, and it has generics.
 In the prop, `items` receives this array `persons` and then `renderItem` receives a function as a JSX element

 ```TS
 const persons: Person[] = [